How To Pickle Gherkins

 • Place a dill head (or fronds) into each sterilised jar.
 Add a teaspoon of dill and mustard seeds and a garlic clove to each jar.

 • Pack the gherkins or cucumber spears into the prepared jars as snugly as you can.
-Return the remaining liquid to the heat and bring to the boil.
-Pour into the jars, making sure the liquor completely covers the contents.
+Pour the infused vinegar into the jars, making sure the liquor completely covers the contents.
 Screw the lid tightly and invert the jar for a minute or so, to ensure the lids are sterilised, then turn the right way up and leave to cool.

 You may also like one of my other recipes …